AdityaBellary/HyperVerge/README.md

     c. run terraform plan to validate if things are aligned properly.
     d. run terraform apply so that infrastructure is created.
     e. check the final output.

+### Note:- For simplicity, have added the access and secret key as variables, but its a good practice to export it as environment variables or do aws configure and give the values.

 3. ### Health Monitoring system